cositools/grb-simulations/examples/README.md

 Parameters to be defined in the .yaml file:
 - input_path: path to directory housing MEGAlib .source files (e.g. 'MEGAlib_source_files/')
 - output_path: path to directory to store .sim files (e.g. 'MEGAlib_outputs/')
+- parallel: whether to run mcosima in parallel (optional, e.g. 'True')
+- instances: number of instances to start (optional, defaults to number of CPU cores if not provided and parallel is 'True')

 `example_revan.yaml` is a sample .yaml file used as input for `run_revan.py`.
 Parameters to be defined in the .yaml file: